coralproject/reef/CODE-OF-CONDUCT.md

 **Talk to Andrew or David.** We will work with you to help you figure out how to ensure that any conflict with a colleague doesn’t interfere with your work, in confidence if you would prefer.

-**Talk to Dan Sinker.** Dan oversees the project.
-He can be contacted at dan@mozillafoundation.org
+**Talk to Chris Lawrence.** Chris oversees the project at Mozilla.
+He can be contacted at clawrence@mozillafoundation.org

 **If you feel you have been unfairly accused of violating this code of conduct, you should contact Dan with a concise description of your grievance.**